EdDataScienceEES/tutorial-EllieBestington/index.md

 __4. What is the growth per year in hummingbirds for Mexico C?__ Answer: +4.81%

 If you're interested in what the rest of the output means, follow [this link](https://www.simonqueenborough.info/R/statistics/lessons/Mixed_Effects_Models.html) to a handy website that gives you the low down.
+It also explains interpreting lmer models too.

 ## Confidence in our results